-We extend our support to society through activities like medical and eye camps, AIDS awareness drives, and cleanliness campaigns.
-Our NSS volunteers lead drug abuse awareness programs and organize visits to old age homes, demonstrating our commitment to uplifting marginalized communities.
-At CMS, community and culture go hand in hand.
+Furthermore, we engage in regular activities such as medical and eye camps, AIDS awareness campaigns, and cleanliness drives.
+Our NSS volunteers actively run drug abuse awareness programs and organize visits to local old age homes, extending our support to society's most vulnerable members.